groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/video.md

 ## About video file formats

-Everyone is familiar with videos that we daily watch on media devices such as Televisions, Cinema screens, and social media channels such as Facebook, Twitter, YouTube and many others.
+Everyone is familiar with videos that we daily watch on media devices such as Televisions, Cinema screens, and social media channels such as Facebook, Twitter, YouTube, and many others.
 But have you ever wondered how these videos are stored and the formats in which these can be uploaded for viewing?
 What is the best file format for your video to be hosted on different storage media?
 Video file formats comprise many different video types for storing videos and to be used for various purposes.
 Popular video file formats that you may have come across include AVI, MOV, WMV, M4V, and MP4.

 ## Supported video file conversions